dkimhw/launch_school/js_109/js_109_written.md

+    * Note, first that, the code has two different `name` variables.
+One is in the scope of the `changeName` function while the other is in `anotherFunction`'s scope.
+These two names are in separate scopes and have no direct relationship with each other.
     * You can see above that passing the string to `changeName` did not change the contents of the `name` variable.
-Again think "C" here, we are not passing a pointer but the actual copy of the variable so nothing is changed.
     * Passing a primitive variable to a function parameter means that we make a new local instance of the variable and copy the value - any changes that we make to the argument (when the function is invoked) will leave the original variable unaffected.
+Reason for that is that primitive values are immutable

   * Another example: